 The Pandas .plot() API has emerged as a de-facto standard for high-level plotting APIs in Python, and is now supported by many different libraries that use other underlying plotting engines to provide additional power and flexibility.
 Thus learning this API allows you to access capabilities provided by a wide variety of underlying tools, with relatively little additional effort.
 The libraries currently supporting this API include:

 - Pandas -- Matplotlib-based API included with Pandas.
-Static PNG output in Jupyter notebooks.
+Static or interactive output in Jupyter notebooks.

 - xarray -- Matplotlib-based API included with xarray, based on pandas .plot API.
-Static PNG output in Jupyter notebooks.
+Static or interactive output in Jupyter notebooks.

 - hvPlot -- HoloViews and Bokeh-based interactive plots for Pandas, GeoPandas, xarray, Dask, Intake, and Streamz data.